 Less Common Eye Disorders

-There are some less common eye disorders and conditions that are inherited.
+There are some less common eye disorders and conditions that are hereditary.
 Among them are:

 - Achromatopsia: Affects a person’s ability to see color at all